Watch a quick demo or schedule time with us.

 Good product positioning clearly communicates to your buying audience what your product is, who it’s for, what problems it addresses, how it’s differentiated from the competition, and how you uniquely deliver the solution to the buyer’s problem.
 It’s important that your positioning document enables other teams within Sales and Marketing to accurately generate new content and assets.

 Our guide takes a different approach than most other templates that are either too lightweight or incomplete and uses the work that we started in a previous post – How to Create a Consistent Marketing Message – to focus on personas.
-By starting with – and focusing on – personas, you’ll develop your product messaging and positioning that’s more aligned with the buyer’s need and helps them move down funnel more quickly.
+By starting with – and focusing on – personas, you’ll develop your product messaging and positioning that’s more aligned with the buyer’s needs and helps them move down funnel more quickly.
 Also, we really like product messaging frameworks that are repeatable across the whole team, so that every piece of collateral that you develop drives home a consistent message.

 Here’s a breakdown of the sections and how to fill them in.
 The final template is meant to be handed off, so we’re actually going to go through this out of order: